StakeLab-Hub/Ledger_Authz_CLI/README.md

 # Ledger_Authz_CLI
 Through this guide you gonna learn how to enable auto compounding with StakeLab using CLI and the Authz module.

-This is only for users managing their assets with a Ledger device.
+*Note that this is only for users managing their assets with a Ledger device.*

 _Akash_